 Land Size for Homesteading

-The size of garden you want, the animals you want, think about about your long term goals for your homestead, to determine how much land you need.
+The size of garden you want, the animals you want, think about your long-term goals for your homestead, to determine how much land you need.

 You would be amazed at the amount of food you can produce on a small suburban lot.
 This gives you the advantage of being able to start your homestead with a much larger garden since you are more experienced.
 This is how we started ourselves.